Logo

 Complications:

 - Enterprise.
 HP used the word "Enterprise" at various times in the internal names of business segments -- however the people were employees of Hewlett-Packard Company.
-On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company – Hewlett Packard Enterprise (green-rectangle logo; no hyphen) – was spun out.
+On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company – Hewlett Packard Enterprise (no hyphen; singular; green-rectangle logo) – was spun out.

 - Classification as "retired."
 If an employee left at 55 or older with at least 10 years of service, or left after 2010 with age-plus-years-of-service of at least 80, or left under an early retirement program -- HP and HPE generally classify the employee as "retired" – regardless of how they left and whether or not they have any retiree benefits.
 (HPE also mentions "...or age 55 or older with at least 70 age-plus-service 'points' for equity grants.")
 This is reported to outside payroll and employment verification services, but doesn't seem to have any negative consequences.
 Inquiries from state Unemployment Dept. claims examiners go to a specific group in HR, which replies via letter.
 Over the years, members have reported that HP did not block their UI claims.